-The multi-agency team, which consists of police constables and police community support officers from Safer Travel as well as staff from National Express and Transport for West Midlands (TfWM), are deployed to bus stations across the region to ensure passengers are wearing face coverings on their journeys unless they are exempt.
+The multi-agency team, which consists of police constables and police community support officers from Safer Travel, Transport for West Midlands (TfWM) and our very own colleagues from National Express, are deployed to bus stations across the region to ensure customers are wearing face coverings on their journeys unless they are exempt.

-Engagement with passengers has been extremely positive, and the majority of interactions have involved giving out simple reminders to passengers.
-Officers have found that engaging and explaining the legal requirement to wear a face covering has been highly effective and passengers have responded well to the first three E’s, with enforcement in the form of FPNs or arrests often not necessary.
+Engagement with customers has been extremely positive, and the majority of interactions have involved giving out simple reminders to passengers.
+Officers have found that engaging and explaining the legal requirement to wear a face covering has been highly effective.

-“Our Safer Travel team have been doing excellent work in engaging with people on public transport and reminding people of the rules which are there to keep us all safe.
-Officers have been able to give out over 1,000 masks to people to as well as offering advice on how to wear them properly.
+“Our Safer Travel team have been doing excellent work in engaging with customers on public transport and reminding people of the rules which are there to keep us all safe.
+Officers have been able to give out over 1,000 masks to customers as well as offering advice on how to wear them properly.

 “The stricter people follow guidelines such as this, the better chance we have of bringing the local rate of infection down, reducing the pressure on our hospitals, and ultimately having our local restrictions eased.”

-National Express UK Safety Director, Mark Heffernan, said: "Everyone knows now that face coverings must be worn when we're in shops, supermarkets and on public transport, so it's great to see that customers are complying with the rules.
+Mark Heffernan our UK Safety Director said: "Everyone knows now that face coverings must be worn when we're in shops, supermarkets and on public transport, so it's great to see that customers are complying with the rules.

 "Our buses continue to run for those that rely on us to get to where they need to be and as part of the Safer Travel partnership we're pleased to be working together to keep everybody safe."